 “You ever known me not to pull off something brilliant?”
 Fiona retorts.

-Long ago she learned to cultivate confidence to survive as the only woman in the room.
-Things improved after her promotion to technical lead—a role she earned by catching a critical error in the last chip’s design.
-She stepped in, fixed it, and saved the company from a six-month delay.
-The victory came at a price: weeks of fourteen-hour days.
+She’d learned to cultivate confidence to survive as the only woman in the room.
+It helped after her promotion to technical lead—earned the last time she caught a critical design error and saved the company a six-month delay.
+The victory had come at a price: weeks of fourteen-hour days.

 At the kickoff meeting, her team had named the chip Chronos—a nod to the Greek god of time.
 Fiona suggested Hedy, after Hedy Lamarr, whose pioneering work helped invent spread-spectrum communication.